gmendiola94/Hands-on-Data/README.md

 * [Challenges](/Challenges/) : Hackaton and other challenges
 * [Certifications](/Certifications) : Cloud and data certifications

+## Related

+* [ELT project for an ecommerce store](https://github.com/gmendiola94/dbt-ecommerce-poc) using DBT, Snowflake, Airbyte and Power BI
 </br>

 _This repo does not contain privileged company data or PII (Personally identifiable information)_